Langtang, Gosainkunda and Helambu Trek 17 Days

 Porters Care

 On any team, courtesy and respect are fundamental for an enjoyable and worthwhile experience.
 Our porters are an essential, integral part of each trekking team, and as such, they are well-treated and well-paid.
-At the conclusion of your trek, we believe you will find that they have fully earned your gratitude and respect.
-We do expect all trekkers to keep the weight of their baggage under 15kgs/33lbs.
-Adventure Club Trek maintains a full commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
-In case of serious accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
+After your trek, you will find that they have fully earned your gratitude and respect.
+We expect all trekkers to keep their baggage weight under 15kgs/33lbs.
+Adventure Club Trek maintains a total commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
+In case of severe accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
 We fully support the IPPG (International Porter Protection Group), which strives to maintain and improve our porter's working conditions.

 Travel Insurance